haridev-v/geometry-first-fem/index.md

 # Geometric Foundations of the Finite Element Method

 **A conceptual reconstruction of the Finite Element Method from geometric and operator-projection principles.**
+The Finite Element Method is interpreted here as the projection of continuous physical operators onto finite-dimensional function spaces, revealing discretization as a geometric approximation process.

 ---

 ## Author

 **Haridev Vaikundamoorthy**
 Computational Mechanics · Numerical Methods · Scientific Computing

-**Thesis statement:**
-The Finite Element Method is interpreted here as the projection of continuous physical operators onto finite-dimensional function spaces, revealing discretization as a geometric approximation process.

 ---